 “Yeses are great.
 Nos are great.
 Maybes will kill you,” says Skip Miller, Founder and President of M3 Learning, a sales management training and coaching program that helps start-ups build their sales process to meet sales goals.
 Skip shares his philosophy on sales training — which revolves around data, forecasting, and good use of CRM.
 His number one takeaway?
-If you want to optimize your time, you need to know how engaged your customer is — and the best way to do that is to stay in control, and ask them to give as much as they get.
+If you want to optimize your time, you need to know how to measure customer engagement — and the best way to do that is to stay in control, and ask them to give as much as they get.

 Fri, 12/18 1:01PM • 43:44